 Too often, states and cities pursue economic development strategies that amount to little more than tax giveaways to big corporations.
 Pushing back on this flawed approach, EARN groups design and promote smart economic development policies that invest in infrastructure, in people, and in the communities where opportunity is lacking.

-Discrimination and systemic racism have caused dramatic and persistent racial inequality in virtually every measure of economic well-being.
-Improving economic conditions for all workers requires confronting the specific harms and challenges faced by workers and communities of color.
+Discrimination and systemic racism and sexism have caused dramatic and persistent racial and gender inequality in virtually every measure of economic well-being.
+Improving economic conditions for all workers requires confronting the specific harms and challenges faced by women workers and communities of color.

 Projects